AreaFiftyLAN/api-scripts/README.md

 ##Usage
 To use the script, you will need [python3.5](https://www.python.org/).
-The main file can be executed with the command `python3.5 main.py`.
+The main file can be executed with the command `python3.5 main.py`. you also need to run `pip install requests` once after installation.

 ##Config
 The script uses a config file which is located under `./config/config`.
 A template file can be found in the `./config` folder.